 This can be very variable.
 Some people find that constant tiredness, fatigue, or exhaustion is the worst symptom they have.

 A 'thumping heart' (palpitations) may sometimes occur.
 People may be aware that their heartbeat is fast and/or irregular.
 Some people develop chest pains.
 If the cardiomyopathy is a result of another cause (such as alcohol excess, myocarditis, etc) then they may also have various other symptoms.

 A doctor may suspect this condition because of:

-- Changes on your chest X-ray.
-This may show your heart is large or that there is some fluid in your lungs.
+- Changes on a chest X-ray.
+This may show an enlarged heart, or fluid in the lungs.